 What assumptions am I making about the situation?
 Start by looking for facts in what you have written.
 Underline them all, then go back through them, and just ask yourself is that really a fact or are you just assuming it is a fact?
 Our assumptions come from our memory banks.
 As I said previously both our reptilian and mammalian minds use our memory banks to help them assess the threat level of what is being presented to us.
 They will look for anything that is remotely similar then our minds will if unchecked make an assumption based on previous evidence.
 The issue is with our memory bank is firstly what I mentioned before, our memory makes stuff up, and secondly it chooses similar situations like Spotify chooses what you should listen to next.
 Sometimes it is spot on and other times it is very wide of the mark.
 So always check your assumptions as often your emotional response is based on faulty out of date information.

 The next question I will ask myself is how accountable am I for the situation I am in.
 In other words what part did I play in this mess?
-We will often if unchecked look for people or situations to blame for what has gone wrong.
+We will often if unchecked looked for people or situations to blame for what has gone wrong.
 It is after all easier than facing up to the part we have played.
 Populist Governments and right wing racist movements have been making an art form of blaming groups of people and races for the ills of society.
 We see it every day in the press and on social media, like stories of immigrant’s taking jobs, and scrounging off the state in the UK and USA to name only 2.
 The UK has Brexit and the USA has the wall.
 Being bombarded with that kind of rhetoric makes it much easier to look for external influences when things happen in our lives, rather than looking closer to home.

-The next question to ask is what part did other people play in what is happening?
+I would then ask is what part did other people play in what is happening?
 Was the part they played helpful or unhelpful.
 Were they active or passive participants?
 What do I not know about the part they played?
 Remember those assumptions.
 Our minds are masters in projecting and attributing behaviours to people that are possibly less than accurate.
 What facts do you have about the part they played?
 Again ask yourself are those facts really facts or are you just making assumptions?

-The last question I ask myself is, is this situation within my control (can I change it)?
-If I can, what do I need to do to change my emotions about this situation?
+The last question I ask myself is, is this situation with my control (can I change it)?
+If I can what do I need to do to change my emotions about this situation?
 Some times that will just be a mind-set shift, and sometimes I need to take action.
 If action is needed, it is vital to turn those thoughts into action.
 This leads to some supplementary questions.

 What specifically am I going to do?
-When will I do it?

 How will I know I have achieved what I wanted to do?